-DESIGN CHALLENGES AT 10 MW TO 20 MW
+2. DESIGN CHALLENGES AT 10 MW TO 20 MW

-This section introduces Levelized Cost of Energy (LCoE) as an overarching Key Performance Indicator (KPI) and describes the corresponding cost models.
+This section introduces LCOE as an overarching Key Performance Indicator (KPI) and describes the corresponding cost models.
 The benefits of very large turbines in deep offshore in terms of LCOE and its different constituents AEP, CAPEX and OPEX are highlighted.
 The technical challenges in designing 10-20 MW turbines, the relevant turbine architectures considered in the project and the needs for new standards and external conditions at high atmospheres are presented in the following sections.